Hummingbirds Photo Trip Marvelous Spatuletail

 Physical Difficulty: Moderate

-Transportation: Private vehicle (car/minivan) and plane
+Transportation: Private vehicle with driver (car or minivan) and plane

 Habitats Covered: Desert, Andean mountains and valleys, dry forest, elfin forest, cloud forest, and Amazon rainforest